 - SEL is embedded in their strategic plans, staffing, professional learning, and budgets.
 It guides their curriculum choices and classroom instruction -- both direct practice in SEL as well as integrated instruction with reading, math, history, and other core subjects.

 - It drives many of their schoolwide practices and policies.
-It informs how adults and students relate with

 - It shapes their partnerships with families and community members, highlighting engagement, trust, and collaboration.